 - Numeracy to be taught for at least 1hr/day.
 It is acknowledged that this will more often than not be a discrete lesson.

 - Assessment opportunities for foundation subjects should be identified at the planning stage.

-Further information about each year group is available through the links below
+Further information about each year group and areas of the curriculum is available through the links below